TL;DR

 Community Notes offer a promising path forward in content moderation.
 But their promise depends on robustness.
 Recognizing coordinated manipulation as a distinct and growing threat is the first step.
 The next is building the intelligence and safeguards needed to protect the signal from the noise.

 At Alice our threat intelligence solutions are built precisely for this challenge.
 We help platforms surface and understand coordinated influence operations at scale, across languages, tactics, and threat actors.
 From detecting reused disinformation templates to flagging anomalous voting behaviors, our technology equips moderation teams with the early warning signals and strategic context they need to act fast and act smart.
+Where coordinated campaigns include multimedia assets, this integrates with image moderation AI and video moderation AI to build a complete picture of influence operations across formats.

 Get ahead of coordinated manipulation.

-Talk to an ExpertWhat’s New from Alice
+Talk to our expertsWhat’s New from Alice

 Distilling LLMs into Efficient Transformers for Real-World AI